PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/Misc/Jets Draft Picks.md

-These are the picks I would have *rather* the jets made than what they did
+These are the picks I would have *rather* the jets made than what they did.
+My picks are made at the same time the jets pick.

 # 2022
 | Year | Round | Pick              | My Pick       | Jets Pick |